← Back to Stories

 • De Minaur was up a break and 2-0 in the decider before Cobolli won six of the next seven games

-• De Minaur reached the quarterfinals at every grand slam but never progressed further
+• De Minaur has reached the last eight of every major but is yet to go further

-• De Minaur mentioned a '3-2' lead in the third set (likely referring to a break advantage)
+• De Minaur is a 5-se (likely referring to his seeding)

 The Guardian

-• De Minaur spent four fewer hours on court in week one (6.5 hours) compared to Cobolli’s 10.5 hours
+• De Minaur spent four fewer hours on court in week one (6.5 hours vs. Cobolli’s 10.5 hours)

-• A 23-shot rally in the second set drew oohs and aahs from the crowd
+• De Minaur had a 23-shot rally in the second set

 Source Articles